UCSBCarpentry/CustomLibraryBash/_episodes/03-working-with-files-and-folders.md

 > function and something we'll use a lot.
 {: .callout}

-Hit the up arrow until you get to the `head 829-0.txt` command.
-Add a space and then `33504-0.txt` (Remember your friend Tab?
-Type `3` followed by Tab to get `33504-0.txt`), to produce the following command:
+Hit the up arrow until you get to the `head Desk_Tracker_2016.csv` command.
+Add a space and then `Desk_Tracker_2017.csv` to produce the following command:

 ~~~
 $ head Desk_Tracker_2016.csv Desk_Tracker_2017.csv